 Participants using their own laptops must ensure their cables do not form a trip hazard.

 Some of the software may need you to have Administrator rights to your laptop in order for it to install.
-You will also need to be able to login to your laptop with Administrator rights during the workshops in case updates have to be made to the software.
+You will also need to be able to login to your laptop with Administrator rights during the strands in case updates have to be made to the software.